 2013 Family Winemakers Public Tasting

 Saturday August 17th, 3:00 PM until 6:00 PM

 Fort Mason Center

-Tickets are available until August 19th for $55, and then they will cost $65 in advance online.
-Any remaining tickets will be sold at the door on the day of the event for $75.
-And if you really want to taste a lot of wine, 75 consumers can buy their way into the trade tasting for $85, first come, first served.
+Tickets cost $60 in advance online.
+Any remaining tickets will be sold at the door on the day of the event for $70.
+And if you want to taste expensive wine $85 gets you into the iSip lounge for reserve wines.

 Trust me when I say you want to buy a ticket in advance.
 Also trust me that you want to park far, far away from Fort Mason and then cab, walk, or take a bus to the event, as street parking, or even parking in Fort Mason’s paid lot can be quite difficult.

 Finally, do yourself a favor and observe my tips for large public tastings: wear dark clothes; leave the perfume or cologne at home; come with your stomach full; drink lots of water; plan which wineries you want to visit using the list on the web site, and for Pete’s sake, SPIT!
 You may think that you need to swallow to enjoy the experience, but you really don’t.
 You’ll be able to taste many more wines and will actually learn something.